IYT Yachtmaster Offshore Pr

 What does the final exam consist of?

-The final exam will be conducted by an IYT Worldwide Yachtmaster examiner and takes the form of an extensive oral and practical test on a yacht (either power or sail).
+The final exam will be conducted by an IYT Worldwide Yachtmaster examiner and takes the form of an extensive oral and practical test on a sailing yacht.
 Candidates can expect to be examined on any subject covered by the syllabus of the shore based or practical courses and to be questioned on any aspect of their yachting experience to date.

 Completion of the Yachtmaster Offshore certification course is not a guarantee of passing the examination and receiving your certificate.